Content 20 ml

 The 38 Bach Flower Essences are used to balance the mind and restore harmony.
 In Dr. Bach’s system, a holistic approach to healing aims at curing underlying emotional problems.
 Individual essences are blended to tackle a variety of issues experienced by individuals.

-Read the complete articleThe Bach Flower Essence Chestnut Bud is a natural way to treat individuals who find it impossible to learn from past mistakes.
+Read the complete articleThe Bach Flower Essence Oak is an effective way to treat those who continue to keep going even when they are completely exhausted.

 Read the complete articleThe Bach Flower Essence Impatiens helps to treat individuals who suffer from being impatient.